HelpBot Assistant

 Setting the value, min, and max time

-The following example demonstrates how to set the value, min, and max time on initializing the TimePicker.
-The Vue TimePicker allows you to select the time value within a range from 7:00 AM to 4:00 PM.
+The following example demonstrates how to set the value, min, and max time when initializing the TimePicker.
+The Vue TimePicker allows you to select a time value within a range from 7:00 AM to 4:00 PM.

 <template>